Floodgate: inference for model-free variable importance

 Then if for variable $X=W_j$, $K^2\min\{ \PP{W_{j-1}=k_{1},W_{j+1}=k_{2}}\}_{k_{1},k_{2}\in [K]} \} \ge q_{0}>0$ holds and $\EE{(\mustar)^2(X,Z)}$, $\EE{\mu^2(X,Z)}<\infty$, we have

 \end{proposition} The proof can be found in Appendix~\ref{pf:prop:gap_rate_DMC}.
 Note that $\calT$ here is not minimal sufficient and the above rate is cubic in $K$.
-The non-minimal sufficient statistics is adopted for the discrete Markov chain models in this paper since it is easier to work with and gives the desired rate in $n_2$, but we expect the rate in $K$ could be improved by using the minimal sufficient statistic.
-Again, $K$ is allowed to grow with $n$ at certain rate in general, but when it is fixed we get a rate of $O(n_2^{-1})$, as mentioned earlier in Section~\ref{sec:relax}.
+The non-minimal sufficient statistic is adopted for the discrete Markov chain model in this paper since it is easier to work with and gives the desired rate in $n_2$, but we expect the rate in $K$ could be improved by using the minimal sufficient statistic.
+Again, $K$ is allowed to grow with $n$ in general, but when it is fixed we get a rate of $O(n_2^{-1})$, as mentioned earlier in Section~\ref{sec:relax}.